flian/webssh/README_en.md

 webssh.underContainer: The name of the container used by the application.
-Default value:,
+Default value:“”,

 Only meaningful when combined with webssh. foreHttps=true